On this page

 |---|---|

-FOCUS_VS_FOCUS_BATTLE | ≥2 publisher rigs are focused on cars with a gap < 1.0s across 2+ frames |
+FOCUS_VS_FOCUS_BATTLE | ≥2 publisher rigs are focused on cars with gap <1.0s across 2+ frames |

-STINT_HANDOFF | DRIVER_SWAP events correlated across rigs in endurance sessions |
+STINT_HANDOFF_HANDOVER | DRIVER_SWAP events correlated across rigs in endurance sessions |

 RIG_FAILOVER | A rig's heartbeat lapses; another rig covers the same car |